Step Brothers (film): Theatrical

 Step Brothers was released in the United States on July 25, 2008.

 Home media

-The film was released for home video on December 2, 2008 in a single-disc rated edition, a single-disc unrated edition and a 2-disc unrated edition.
+The film was released for home video on December 2, 2008, by Sony Pictures Home Entertainment, in a single-disc rated edition, a single-disc unrated edition and a 2-disc unrated edition.
 The film generated sales of an estimated 3.87 million units in DVD and Blu-ray, totaling $63.7 million.
 For the home video release, Will Ferrell, John C. Reilly, and Adam McKay recorded a commentary track mostly in song, accompanied by Jon Brion; the track covers "the movie-making process [and] their characters' offscreen lives" in remarks that range "from the inspired to the irritatingly prolonged, but when Ferrell and Reilly really get into a good groove, they're actually funnier than the main feature".
 Step Brothers was released on 4K Blu-Ray on October 2, 2018.

 Reception

 Box office

 Step Brothers opened in 3,094 theaters and grossed $30.9 million.
 It went on to gross $100,468,793 domestically and $27,638,849 internationally for a total of $128,107,642.